How to Know God

 After being a guest at WCPC, you may ask: “How do I make WCPC my home church?”

-Third, if you are considering becoming a family member at WCPC, whether that be through baptism as a new Christian or through transferring from another church, we welcome you to sign up for an appointment with a WCPC pastor and elder.
-These appointments last around 45 minutes and are wonderful opportunities for us to get to know you as you share your faith journey, and for you to get to know us as it is a safe place to ask any and all of your questions.
+Once the Spiritual Autobiography is completed, we will arrange an appointment with an elder from WCPC.
+These appointments last around 45 minutes and are wonderful opportunities for us to get to know you as you share your faith journey, and for you to get to know us.
+These meetings are a safe place to ask any and all of your questions.

 “I am passionate about helping the local church to love God, love one another, and love our neighbors.
 I wrestled through my own faith journey in college and this has cultivated within me a desire to help people consider Jesus, whether they be mildly curious or deeply skeptical.”